apache/fluo-examples/README.md

 ```

 After loading data, run the [print.sh](/bin/print.sh) script to check the
-status of the computation of the number of unique integers within Fluo.
+status of the computation of the number of unique integers within Apache Fluo.
 This
 command will print two numbers, the sum of the root nodes and number of root
 nodes.
 If there are outstanding notification to process, this count may not be
 accurate.